BahaaMedhat1/Ecommerce-Sales-Analysis-using-Excel/README.md

   - Slicers for interactive filtering

 ## Data Source
-The dataset used for this dashboard contains eCommerce transaction records, including details about sales, profit, quantity, and orders across various categories, subcategories, regions, and time periods.
+The dataset used for this dashboard contains Ecommerce transaction records, including details about sales, profit, quantity, and orders across various categories, subcategories, regions, and time periods.

 ## Insights
 - The highest profit is derived from the **Technology** category ($145.45K).